Vinifera-Developers/Vinifera/README.md

 **Firestorm Disk**: [Download](<https://cnc-comm.com/tiberian-sun/downloads/the-game/firestorm-disc>).<br>
 *<sub>Note: These disk images can be mounted as virtual drives using a variety of free programs.</sub>*

-Otherwise, you can also purchase Tiberian Sun as part of the [Command & Conquer Ultimate Collection](<https://www.origin.com/gbr/en-us/store/command-and-conquer/command-and-conquer-the-ultimate-collection>) on EA's Origin service.
+Otherwise, you can also purchase Tiberian Sun as part of the [Command & Conquer The Ultimate Collection](https://store.steampowered.com/bundle/39394/Command__Conquer_The_Ultimate_Collection/) on Steam.

 ### Updating the game to the latest version
 This project currently only supports the latest English (US) version of Tiberian Sun due to technical limitations with patching the original binary.<br>